Constraining the AGN luminosity function from JWST with the X-ray Background

+{ An estimate of the uncertainty in this result, shown by the gray shaded band, is made by invoking the scatter in the relation converting X-ray to UV luminosity \citep{shen2020}.
+The relation is usually fitted using two prefactors $\beta$ and $C$, with $\log {L_{\nu} (2 \ \rm keV) } = \beta \log {L_{\nu} (2500 \ {\rm \AA}) } + C$.
+The updated quasar observations are consistent with the prefactor values measured from \citet{steffen2006}, $\beta = 0.721 \pm 0.011$ and $C = 4.531 \pm 0.688$.
+The derived uncertainties are found to be consistent with the dispersion of the X-ray to UV ratio in quasars, constrained to $\sigma = 0.12$ \citep{chiaraluce2018}, of which about 56\% is contributed by intrinsic variability.}

-We can restate these findings in an equivalent manner by illustrating how the emissivity at 912 \AA\ measured by JWST is discrepant with that required to saturate the current X-ray background limits.
-To quantify this discrepancy, we use the Cressie-Read $\chi^2$ statistic (and its associated $p$-value) between the $\epsilon_{912, \rm JWST, i}$ and $\epsilon_{912, \rm S, i}$ quantities, denoting the `observed' \citep{harikane2023} and `expected' \citep{shen2020} emissivities, where $i$ tracks redshift in the interval $z \in \{4,7\}$.
-We also measure the $\chi^2$ between the \citet{harikane2023} emissivities and those obtained by multiplying the \citet{shen2020} emissivities by factors of $2 \times$, $5 \times$ and $10 \times$ respectively (shown by the dashed, dotted and dash-dotted blue lines in Fig. \ref{fig:epsilon912}).
-The value of the $\chi^2$ statistic for each case is plotted in the top panel of Fig. \ref{fig:chisq}.
-Assuming a $p$-value of greater than $1\%$ for the curves to be deemed comparable, we find that the $10 \times$ higher value comes closest to consistency with the JWST results (with $p$-value 0.0101).
+We can restate these findings in an equivalent manner by illustrating how the emissivity at 912 \AA\ measured by JWST is discrepant with that required to saturate the current XRB limits.
+To quantify this discrepancy, { we use the 912 \AA\ emissivity inferred by \citet{shen2020}, shown by the solid blue line in Fig. \ref{fig:epsilon912}, as an intermediary to illustrate the scaling of the results.} The values of the Cressie-Read $\chi^2$ statistic (and its associated $p$-value) are computed between the $\epsilon_{912, \rm JWST, i}$ and $\epsilon_{912, \rm S, i}$ quantities, which denote the `observed' \citep{harikane2023} and `expected' \citep{shen2020} emissivities, and where $i$ tracks redshift in the interval $z \in \{4,7\}$.
+We also measure the $\chi^2$ between the \citet{harikane2023} emissivities and those obtained by multiplying the \citet{shen2020} emissivities by factors of $2 \times$, $5 \times$ and $10 \times$ respectively (shown by the dashed, dashed-dotted and dotted blue lines respectively in Figure \ref{fig:epsilon912}).
+The value of the $\chi^2$ statistic for each case is plotted in the top panel of Figure \ref{fig:chisq}.
+Assuming a $p$-value of greater than $1\%$ for the curves to be deemed comparable, we find that the $10 \times$ higher value comes closest to consistency with the JWST { emissivity curve} (with $p$-value 0.0101).